MicrosoftDocs/fabric-docs/docs/cicd/git-integration/manage-branches.md

 1. Open the project in Power BI Desktop using the local copy of the *PBIProj*.
 1. Make changes and save the updated files locally.
 [Commit](/azure/devops/repos/git/gitquickstart#commit-your-work) to the local repo.
 1. When ready, [push](/azure/devops/repos/git/pushing) the branch and commits to the remote repo.
-1. Test the changes against other items or more data by connecting the new branch to a separate workspace, and uploading the semantic model and reports using the *update all* button in the source control pane.
+1. Test the changes against other items or more data by connecting the new branch to a separate workspace, and uploading the semantic model and reports using the *update all* button in the source control panel.
 Do any tests or configuration changes there before merging into the *main* branch.

    If no tests are required in the workspace, the developer can merge changes directly into the *main* branch, without the need for another workspace.